 Vitamin D is a fat-soluble molecule that belongs to the same family as vitamins A, E, and K. It has several critical functions in the human body.
-Having too much (or too little) can have adverse effects, as we shall learn in this article.
+As we shall learn in this article, having too much (or too little) can have adverse effects.

 Vitamin D has several critical functions.
 It regulates the absorption of phosphorous and calcium and facilitates optimal immune response.
 Optimal amounts of vitamin D will also promote normal growth and development of the bones and teeth.

-There are two ways to get vitamin D. first is from the sun, which will be covered later on.
-The next is from food.
-Vitamin D rich foods include:
+There are two natural ways to get vitamin D. First is from sun exposure, and the next is from food.

 Normal calcium levels lie between 8.8 and 10.8mg/dl.
 Hypercalcemia patients typically present with blood calcium levels between 14.0 and 16.0 mg/dl.
 Some signs of this may include constipation, reduced appetite, headaches, memory problems, tiredness, and thirst.